 - An AIX system has been installed to use as an xCAT management node. - All relevant base AIX services are configured and running.
-This includes (but is not limited to) bootp, tftp, NFS, and hostname resolution. - The cluster network is set up. - xCAT and prerequisite software has been installed on the management node. - LPARs have already been created using the HMC interfaces.
+This includes (but is not limited to) bootp, tftp, NFS, and hostname resolution. - The cluster network is set up.
+(The Ethernet network that will be used to perform the network boot of the nodes.) - xCAT and prerequisite software has been installed on the management node. - LPARs have already been created using the HMC interfaces.